noahzhy/temp/coq.md

   end.
 ```

 Some boolean functions can be defined easily.

-E.g.
 ```
 Definition andb(b c:bool) : bool :=
   if b then c else false.